khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/3-integration.md

 #### French sentence of the day

-- "Je souhaite parler à votre manager"
+- "Je veux parler à votre supérieur" (I want to speak to your manager)

 #### Announcements